Cam-Coin/CamCoin/README.md

 CamCoin
 =======

-Use this for your camming pleasure!!
+Use this for your camming pleasure!